 Enabling Precision Health and Medicine (2018-2019)

 As a result of the tools now available to characterize biospecimens and collect a range of personal data through wearables and apps, researchers face an influx of heterogeneous datasets and many challenges (and opportunities) for data analysis.
 Translating these discoveries into actionable diagnostics, interventions and therapies remains a substantial challenge.
-A complex array of scientific, regulatory, ethical and financial hurdles lie between the laboratory bench and the integration of a safe and effective application into clinical practice.
+This project team focused on the challenges in developing applications to support healthy living (precision health) and improve patient care (precision medicine).

 Fall 2018 – Spring 2019

 Sarah J Bond, Nathan Parikh, Shrey Majmudar, Sabrina Pin, Christine Wang, Lauren Willis, Susanne B Haga.
 2022.
 A Systematic Review of the Scope of Study of mHealth Interventions for Wellness and Related Challenges in Pediatric and Young Adult Populations.
 Adolescent Health, Medicine and Therapeutics.

 Enabling Precision Health and Medicine: Increasing Awareness and Accessibility of Family Health History (FHH) Collection (poster by Elise Cai, Kimberly Calero, Connor King, Lori Orlando, Susanne Haga, presented at Bass Connections Showcase, Duke University, April 17, 2019)

 WearDuke (poster by Sarah Bond, Grant Kim, Nathan Parikh, Christine Wang, Lauren Willis, presented at Bass Connections Showcase, Duke University, April 17, 2019)